EvgenyAGRO/CoronetHomeTask/README.txt

 How the internals work:

-Caching mechanism on the server is thread-safe, it was impelmented using concurrent data structures as well as with read/write locks for more complex procedures.
-Server cache implements LRU caching scheme, it uses a queue to infer the LRU entries to evict from cache(entries are evicted when cache max size manual threshold is crossed), it stores them in a recently removed collection until a data persisting thread wakes up, check if there is enough evicted entries(using manual threshold) and stores them to disk if necessary, then cleaning the recently removed collection and so on.
+Caching mechanism on the server is thread-safe, it was impelmented using concurrent data structures as well as read/write locks for more complex procedures.
+Server cache implements LRU caching scheme, it uses a queue to infer the LRU entries to be evicted from cache(entries are evicted when cache max size manual threshold is crossed), it stores them in a recently removed collection until a data persisting thread wakes up, checks if there is enough evicted entries(using another manual threshold) and stores them to disk if necessary, then cleans the recently removed collection and continues.
-Data persistance mainly rely on built in java serialization mechanism for objects.
+Data persistance mechanism mainly relies on built in java serialization for various objects.

 Client communicates with the server using STDIN with the following protocol: